-- To help an application for planning permission to progress.
+- To help a planning application to progress.

-- To avoid the risk of costly mistakes; a topographic survey can protect you from unforeseen issues with a site, for example, it may reveal that the build may be too close to the boundary line for comfort, leading to a planning application rejection, or the area of land is unsuitable; certain clay soils that expand and contract with rainfall and temperature changes lead to unstable ground, possible subsidence and heave.
-Having a survey at an early stage could change your drainage details; it could also highlight the need for a tree survey, avoiding delays later.
-In certain cases, a topographic survey can save money and prevent plan changes further down the line.
+- To avoid the risk of costly mistakes: a topographic survey can protect you from unforeseen issues with a site, for example, it may reveal that the proposed development may be too close to the boundary line for comfort, leading to a planning application rejection.
+It may reveal that the area of land is unsuitable, for example by identifying certain clay soils that expand and contract with rainfall and temperature changes, leading to unstable ground, possible subsidence and heave.
+Having a survey at an early stage could alter your drainage schemes and it could also highlight the need for a tree survey, which could save considerable time later.
+In certain cases, a topographic survey can avoid plan changes and costly errors further down the line.

-- Any surveys undertaken following the topographic survey will be based on that survey, which enables them to be a more accurate representation and beneficial to the project.
+- Accuracy: any surveys undertaken following the topographic survey will be based on that survey, giving them the benefit of working from accurate land measurements.

 - To enable you to make the most of every development opportunity from your site.
 Every scheme has different elements, the larger or more complex the project, the greater the likely need for a topographical survey.
 Ultimately, it comes down to a question of risk – a land survey can tell you everything you need to know about your site’s specific needs, giving you an accurate picture to help base decisions on from an early stage.

 How will a topographic survey benefit my plan?